sblendorio/cbmtext/README.md

 # cbmtext 0.1
-Print a Unicode UTF-8 encoded textfile from a modern PC with an old-fashioned **Commodore MPS 803** compatible printer
+Print a Unicode UTF-8 encoded textfile from a modern PC with an old-fashioned **Commodore MPS 803** compatible printer.
 ## Purpose
 This utility outputs raw bytes for printing Unicode texts (UTF-8 encoded) on a [Commodore MPS 803](http://www.zimmers.net/cbmpics/p6serial3.html) compatible printer.
 It should be used with [**opencbm**](http://spiro.trikaliotis.net/opencbm) package by [Spiro Trikaliotis](http://spiro.trikaliotis.net/) to redirect the output to the printer, connected through a [XUM1541 cable](https://rdist.root.org/2009/01/21/introducing-xum1541-the-fast-c64-floppy-usb-adapter/), such as [ZoomFloppy](http://www.go4retro.com/products/zoomfloppy/).